wtsi-npg/baton/doc/index.rst

 a stream of JSON objects on standard input (or from a file) and emit a stream of JSON objects on standard output.
 The ``baton`` programs are:

+* `baton-chmod`_

+  Modify the access control lists of collections and data objects.

+* `baton-get`_

+  Download data objects as raw files or with metadata, embedded in JSON.

 * `baton-list`_

   Prints the paths, metadata and access control lists and timestamps